bluecats/bluecats-wallet-csharp/README.md

 # bluecats-wallet-csharp

-BlueCats Wallet C# is a CLI for interacting with BC Wallet for iOS built on the BlueCats Library for C#.
+BlueCats Wallet C# is a CLI, built on BCLib-CSharp, for interacting with BC Wallet for iOS .

 ####Commands
 Command | Action